 If you have any bleach left after you lighten your hair, be sure to store it safely out of reach of your child.

-What’s the safest hair dye to use?
+What’s the best hair dye for breastfeeding moms?

 In a perfect world, you could look for any organic hair dye and be confident that it would be, if not harmless, at least safer for your child to be exposed to.
 Unfortunately, the FDA does not regulate the use of the word “organic” on the packaging, and “natural” only means that the ingredient was derived from a natural source, not that it is good for you.